peterpolidoro/machine-communication-presentation/text.md

 This figure is from Claude Shannon's wonderful paper on the mathematical theory of communciation.

-You want to transmit information from a source to a destination.
-The information source produces a message.
-The transmitter operations on that message to create a signal sent over a channel to the receiver.
-The receiver converts the signal back into a message and delivers it to the destination.

 [Human Brain to Mouse Brain Communication](brains)

 The researcher wants to send a message from her brain into the brain of the mouse, asking it to please reach out and grab a food pellet.

+She needs a transmitter to convert her message into a signal, which can then be sent through a channel to some receiver.
+The receiver will convert the signal back into a message and deliver it to the mouse brain destination.

 [Ear Receiver](ear)